prashanti-ps/Big_Data_Stock_Analysis_With_Cloud/README.md

-# Big Data Stock Tracker (A Data pipeling and Analysis Project)
+# Big Data Stock Tracker (A Data pipeline and Analysis Project)